CUSTOMER SERVICE INTERRUPTION - TUE 12 DEC

 It’s not always possible to predict when, where, or how big the next flood will be.
 However, the likelihood of different sizes of floods and their consequences can be estimated by computer flood modelling.

-Use the following online flood mapping tools to understand your risk of flooding and how your property and surrounding streets may be impacted at various water levels:
+Use this online mapping tool to understand your risk of flooding and how your property and surrounding streets may be impacted at various water levels.

 Alternatively, contact Council to confirm if your property is within a potential floodplain.